vidaud/seta/seta-doc/docs/user-guide/communities.md

 1. From the side menu click on ^^Manage^^ -> ^^My Resources^^.
 2. You can either enter in the search bar the name of the Resource you are looking for or select from the Resources list.
 3. After you select the Resource, click in the three dots at the right side of each Resource and select the option ^^View Details^^.
 4. In the next window, click on button ^^Delete^^ on the right bottom.
+5. A confirm window will appear to delete the resource.

 <figure markdown>